bgamari/ghc-wiki-import/status/may13.md

 >
 >
 > Kazu Yamamoto contributed greatly to the project by implementing the redesign for BSD-based systems using kqueue and by improving the code in order to bring it up to GHC's standards.
-In addition, Bryan O'Sullivan and Johan Tibbel provided critical guidance and reviews.
+In addition, Bryan O'Sullivan and Johan Tibell provided critical guidance and reviews.
 >
 >